 Don Helbig was among the first to ride the King Cobra when it was unveiled to super-fans and media.
 He rode the coaster 37 times that day and went on to ride it 808 times during its lifespan.

 "It gave some nice airtime moments, little hops in the track where you'd come up (out of your seat) a little bit.
-It was just a really, really fun ride, something you could do over and over again and not get tired of it," said Helbig, who today serves as Kings Island's public relations area manager.
+It was just a really, really fun ride, something you could do over and over again and not get tired of it," said Helbig, who today serves as digital marketing area manager at Kings Island.

 As if standing during the ride wasn't enough, the coaster gave its daredevil riders two minutes of twists and turns.
 The ride started with a climb up a 95-foot hill and a quick 180-degree turn followed by the first drop.
 Riders were then treated to a 360-degree vertical loop, a camelback hill and then a 540-degree helix.

 Easily among the favorites when it was built, as one of only five coasters in the park -- along with the Beast, Racers, Screamin' Demon and Woodstock -- the coaster remained tremendously popular until it was removed from the park at the end of the 2001 season.
 A total of 18.2 million rides were taken on the King Cobra before its demise.
 The standup design was duplicated in parks across the country, though none still operate today.